Electricboots/ChalkMod/README.md

  - The canvas at spawn is 0
  - The canvas in front of the aquarium is 1
  - The canvas at the corner of the map is 2
- - The canvas up from spawn close the the small river is 3
+ - The canvas up from spawn close to the small river is 3

 <img width="518" height="503" alt="Webfishing map" src="https://github.com/user-attachments/assets/bdab8edb-31ef-4858-af2c-9d13daa7ae8e" />